-- 85yo male with a history of multiple myeloma recently stopped therapy after entering a remission.
-His wife calls you while you are covering calls for the clinic. - Has a history of familial pemphigus - Worsening rib pain - Previously functional, his wife reports that he is more confused and lethargic
+- Solution 85 by the story of multiple myeloma recently stopped therapy after entering a remission.
+His wife calls you while you are covering calls for the clinic. - Worsening rib pain - Previously functional, his wife reports that he is more confused and lethargic